bibleexchange/courses/_church-history/en/300_imperial-church/imperial-church.md

 An _edict_ is an official decree or document.
 This edict granted freedom to all religions in the empire ending the Roman persecution of Christianity.
 It restored to Christians property that had been seized during Diocletian's reign.

-## Results of Toleration of the Church
+## Results of toleration of the church

 ### The persecution of Christians ended